Comilla Victorians: Season 7 (2019-20)

 During the player's direct signing period, a Conflict of Interests aroused between BCB and all other franchises.
 Subsequently, in September 2019, BCB made some changes in rules and regulations for this season and eliminated all franchises, BCB took over the charge of the current BPL and decided to run this current tournament by the board itself and named the tournament as Bangabandhu BPL T20 2019 in order to pay homage to Sheikh Mujibur Rahman on his birth centenary.
 The team was owned and managed by BCB itself.

 The team signs Mushfiqur Rahim as their icon player for this season.
 The team authority has confirmed this news after the Sri Lanka tour in 2019.
 He was in Chittagong Vikings in the last BPL 6th edition.
 Alongside the team bought Soumya Sarkar, Al-Amin Hossain, Sabbir Rahman, Abu Hider from the players' draft while Dasun Shanaka, Mujeeb Ur Rahman and Dawid Malan being foreign players.
 Dasun Shanaka was selected as captain for this team.

 Season 10

 The Comilla Victorians opened its campaign against their old rival Durdanto Dhaka.
-Victorians started BPL with a loss in BPL Clasico against their greatest rival Dhaka.
+Victorians started BPL with a loss in BPL Clasico against their arch rival Dhaka.

 The squad consists of notable National cricketers such as Captain Liton Das, Mustafizur Rahman, Imrul Kayes and Towhid Hridoy.
 International players include Andre Russell, Sunil Narine, Moeen Ali, Mohammad Rizwan, Will Jacks and Johnson Charles.